Voiasis/JennyChan/README.md

 - Reply to messages
 - Edit messages the bot has sent
 - Delete messages
-- Send text to choosen users DMs
+- Send text to choosen users DMs (broken. wip)
 - Give roles
 - Remove roles
 - Kick members with optional reason
+- Auto opens threads in #suggetions (for my server)

 Ideas for future: